 Wendy earned a bachelors degree in Computer Science from Florida State University, a certificate in Graduate Business Studies from Temple University, and a Project Management Professional (PMP) certification from the Project Management Institute.

-Rosa Lara was named director of the Office of Policy, Planning and Performance Management within the Office for Information Technology on July 19, 2012.
+Rosa Lara was named director of the Technology Investment Management Office within the Office for Information Technology on July 19, 2012.

 Rosa has over 15 years of experience in the information technology field, including oversight of very visible and highly complex initiatives.
 Notably, she earned a Governor’s Award for Excellence in 2009 for her role in leading the implementation of the IT solution the commonwealth leveraged to oversee $6.7 billion in ARRA funding from the Federal Government.
 She has experience in the areas of business process reengineering, large scale implementation efforts, financial management, procurement and managing for results.
-In this role, Rosa has oversight over the IT policy, governance, strategic planning, project management, IT procurement and the Commonwealth’s broadband program.
-She previously held the position of Director for the Bureau of Application Development, which was responsible for close to 300 applications and a Deputy Chief Information Officer for Health and Human Service agencies.
+In her current role, Rosa has oversight over the IT policy, governance, strategic planning, project management, and the commonwealth’s broadband program.
+She has held numerous positions within OIT – including the Director for the Bureau of Application Development, which was responsible for close to 300 applications and a Deputy Chief Information Officer for Health and Human Service agencies.